Yasmin-FY/AIRA-F/README.md

 # AIRA-Health
 Software vulnerabilities are commonly scored using the Common Vulnerability Scoring System (CVSS), however this framework doesn't apply well to many AI/LLM-based issues which have less concrete and more social/psychological impact.
 It's also much more difficult to gauge the vulnerability due to the non-deterministic nature of LLMs and the fact that many vulnerabilities are more similar to social engineering than to classical software security.
-Because of that, this document proposes a new method for scoring LLM-based risks focussing on users health called AI Risk Assessment- Health (AIRA-Health).
+Because of that, this document proposes a new method for scoring LLM-based risks focussing on users health called AI Risk Assessment- Health (AIRA-Health) which later on could be exspanded or integrated in other evaluation tools.

 AIRA-Health is a risk scoring framework similar to CVSS which evaluates the health impact of issues with AI behavior and content.
 This scoring system is intended to prioritize human safety in a clear, measurable way which can be used by regulators or security testers, as well as e.g. medical professionals to report and evaluate an incident.